 Tom has long been fascinated with how the web works… and how he could break it.
 In this presentation, Tom will discuss some of the times that he has discovered security issues in Google, Facebook and Twitter.
 He will talk about compromising Search Console so that he could look up any penalty in the Manual Action tool, and how last year, after he discovered a major bug that let him rank brand new sites on the first page with no links at all, Google paid him a reward for his ethical research.
 Tom will show some of the ways that thinking like a hacker can be applied to improving your SEO, from understanding quirks of how Google Bot works, to ways to novel analytics gathering.

-Say Goodbye to Exact Match: Robust Negative Keyword Automation Tactics
+The End of Exact Match?
+Robust Negative Keyword Automation Tactics

 Get an overview of typical missing negative scenarios and negative fencing tactics using Ads Scripts.
 The following use cases will be covered: DSA fencing against all search campaigns, shopping campaign fencing using negative lists, handling multi-list pools between Adgroup fencing of search campaigns, tackling and reducing matchtype overlaps based on query data, finding out-of-domain terms such as competitors and ngramming approaches with BigQuery.
 We will furthermore focus on notification of negative-blocking cases, auto-associate new campaigns with negative lists, and approaches to deduplicate existing negative sets.